 Please describe how this project will be managed.
 Please include details about risk management and appropriate insurance Required Atta ch the Risk Management Plan Please attach all files to the end of this form before submitting it.
-Attack the Leaves Control of Atta ch the Insurance Certificate Please attach all files to the end of this form before submitting it.
+Atta ch the Insurance Certificate Please attach all files to the end of this form before submitting it.